zachvalenta/jvns.ca/content/post/2018-07-24-ip-addresses---routing.markdown

 * route table: [VPC route table](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Route_Tables.html), which controls how packets are routed in your VPC
 * iptables/source NAT: [NAT gateway](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html) or [Internet Gateway](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Internet_Gateway.html).
 If you have
-  an AWS instance with no private IP address, you need to use source NAT (for the same reasons as we talked about before with containers) to talk to the public internet.
+  an AWS instance with no public IP address, you need to use source NAT (for the same reasons as we talked about before with containers) to talk to the public internet.
 The way this works in AWS is you set up a NAT gateway/internet gateway which will rewrite your packets for you.
 * IPsec: [VPC peering](https://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/Welcome.html).
 This